Film Review: Hiroshima, mon amour (1959)

 The term “experimental” or “avant-garde cinema” has often been associated with films that resonate more deeply with their creators than with general audiences.
 However, throughout cinema history, certain films have managed to bridge this gap, offering accessible narratives alongside their artistic ambitions.
 One notable example is Hiroshima, mon amour, the 1959 Franco-Japanese romantic drama directed by Alain Resnais.
 This film is celebrated as one of the first major works of the French New Wave movement, showcasing how avant-garde cinema can transcend its experimental roots to explore universal themes of love, memory, and loss.

 The title Hiroshima, mon amour, translating to “Hiroshima, my love,” sets a poignant backdrop for a narrative that unfolds over a day or two in Hiroshima.
 This Japanese city is globally recognised as the site of the devastating atomic bombing by the United States in August 1945, an event that not only marked the end of World War II but also exposed the world to the horrific potential of humanity-erasing military technology.
-The aftermath of this tragedy catalysed a global movement advocating for peace, which serves as a significant theme in the fictional international co-production that serves as the element of the plot.
-The film follows an unnamed French actress (played by Emmanuelle Riva) during her stay in Hiroshima during the shoot.
+The aftermath of this tragedy catalysed a global movement advocating for peace, which serves as a significant theme in the fictional international film co-production that serves as the element of the plot.
+The film follows an unnamed French actress (played by Emmanuelle Riva) during her stay in Hiroshima where she is playing a part.
 There, she meets and engages in a passionate love affair with a Japanese architect (played by Eiji Okada).
 As their relationship develops, they discover shared experiences of loss; both are married and have endured profound grief during the war—he lost his family in the bombing while she mourns German soldier, her first lover who got killed at the end of occupation.

 Before embarking on Hiroshima, mon amour, Resnais was primarily known for his documentaries, including Night and Fog, which confronted the dark legacy of the Holocaust.
 Initially hired to create a documentary about Hiroshima’s nuclear bombing, Resnais quickly realised that Japanese filmmakers had already captured this narrative more effectively than he could hope to achieve.
 Instead, he chose to use Hiroshima as a backdrop for a live-action film and enlisted Marguerite Duras, one of France’s most celebrated writers and a prominent figure in the Nouveau Roman movement, to pen the screenplay.